École Saint-Louis-de-Gonzague (Sudbury): History

 Construction of the school began in July 1914 at a cost of C$50,000, and it officially opened on January 18, 1915, as the Central Separate School at what was then the corner of McKenzie and Davidson streets.

 Classes were initially held in both English and French.
 Until the repeal of Regulation 17 in 1927, which limited French-language education in Ontario beyond grade 2, the use of French was hidden from provincial inspectors during visits.
 In 1923, the school was renamed for Saint Aloysius Gonzaga and the school became exclusively French.

 Secondary education was moved to Sudbury High School in 1940.
 Students in Grades 9 and 10 moved there in 1968, until the opening of Ecole secondaire MacDonald-Cartier in 1969.
 Thereafter, the school served as an elementary school until it closed in 2000.

-In 2019, Sudbury Indie Cinema began operating in the former gymnasium of the school.
+In 2019, the Sudbury Indie Cinema Co-op began operating in the former gymnasium of the school.
 The building was designated as a heritage site in 2023, with a Ontario Heritage Trust plaque being installed in front of the building.